Utau: Cultural impact

 Its main attraction is not only based on it being freely distributed on the internet, but because it allowed a user to insert their own voice into the database for use for music, opening the doors for users to further develop their own music.
-UTAU owes its growing popularity to its ability to provide a free method of creating voices for music use and has established numerous music producers working with the software on sites such as Nico Nico Douga and YouTube.
-Users also see it as an alternative to the Vocaloid software, which only offers a more limited supply of voices at a high price and may not offer the voice types they are seeking for music, as the large database of voices often has a much greater chance of offering the voice they seek.
+UTAU owes its growing popularity to its ability to provide a free method of creating voices for music use and has established numerous music producers working with the software on sites such as Niconico and YouTube.
+Users also see it as an alternative to the Vocaloid software, which offers a more limited supply of voices at a high price and may not offer the voice types they are seeking for their music, as the large database of voices often have a much greater chance of offering the voice they seek.
 However, despite the number of voicebanks offered, the software has overall far fewer producers working with it than Vocaloid.

 A radio station set up a 1-hour program containing nothing but Vocaloid and UTAU-based music.

 In addition, an event called The UTAU M@STER was held regularly from 19 July 2012 onwards.
 The event was the main gathering of groups or circles and was held in a similar fashion to the Vocaloid-related event, THE VOC@LOID M@STER, which had existed since 2007.